Sampling distributions and estimation for multi-type Branching Processes: Proof of lemmas and theorems

 The operator $||$ representing the $L^1$ norm when applied to a vector and the size of the set when applied to a pre image.
-To simplify notation, we'll use $W_{f,i,n,U}=W_{f,i}$ when the generation and the sample are assumed to be known.
-This quantity represents the number of ways of choosing as many descendents of individuals of type $i$ as $f$ indicates out of a generation when the first $r$ members are known to be $U=\{u_1 \cdots u_r\}$ and nothing is known for the rest.
+To simplify notation, we'll use $W_{f,i,n,U}=W_{f,i}$ when the generation and the sample are understood. $W_{f,i}$ represents the number of choices of as many descendents of individuals of type $i$ as $f$ indicates out of a generation when the first $r$ members are known to be $U=\{u_1 ,\ldots , u_r\}$ and nothing is known for the rest.
+An analogous combinatorial argument to that in the proof of Lemma \ref{lem:sam2} shows that